-A minimalist keeps the basics of items needed to live.
-A streamlined person keeps the basics of items needed to live, plus items they don’t necessarily need, but enjoy using or seeing in the space.
+A streamlined person keeps the basics of items needed to live, plus items they don’t necessarily need, but enjoy using or really love.